gnosia93/tera-to-redshift/README.md

 ### Proposal ###
-proposed redshift based DW and
+proposed redshift based DW with following advantage

 - Redshift has Similiar Achitecture with teradta (MPP, postgres based), but much more cheaper
 - Columnar based storage, which is more appropriate for DW.